eclipse-edc/docs/docs/developer/developer-handbook.md

 negotiation or a transfer process, it is better to listen to [events](#events-and-callbacks) rather than polling a service or an API.

-There are other, less technical guidelines of EDC such as simplicity and self-contained-ness.
+There are other, less technical principles of EDC such as simplicity and self-contained-ness.
 We are extremely careful when adding third-party libraries or technologies to maintain a simple, fast and un-opinionated platform.

 ## The control plane